 The report is prepared by grouping liabilities, assets and off-balance sheet positions into time buckets according to residual maturity or next re-pricing period, whichever is earlier.
+Bucketing of non-maturity liability items for interest rate risk measurement is based on the behavioral analysis methodology for identification of core and non-core components.
+Bucketing rules of core and non-core portions in the interest rate sensitivity statements are laid out in the ALM policy.
+The Bank does not use any assumptions for prepayment of loans for preparation of interest rate risk sensitivity reports.
 The difference between RSA and RSL for each time bucket signifies the gap in that time bucket.
 The gap report provides a good framework for determining the earnings impact.